aws-samples/aws-lambda-rdbms-integration/README.md

    $$ LANGUAGE plpgsql;
    ```

-   Let's try reading all the sensor readings in our Kinesis stream.
-Pass in an empty SequenceNumber to start with the first message:
+   Try reading all the sensor readings in your Kinesis stream.
    ```
    postgres=# select processSensorReadings('') as lastsequencenumber;
 	NOTICE:  Time "2016-02-16 12:00:00", Temp "99"